Orders, decorations, and medals of Mongolia: Post-communism

 Unlike the situation after the fall of the Soviet Union, the communist-era awards of the Mongolian People's Republic were not abolished after the Mongolian Revolution of 1990, with many being awarded to this day.
+Besides this, the Order of the Vajra (Precious Rod) was re-established in 1991, and in 2005 the first Order of Genghis Khan was awarded.